electsigon/electsigon.github.io/content/_index.md

 I used to work for a start-up derivatives exchange called [Kalshi](https://kalshi.com/), where I helped design and build the exchange, as well as designed and built most of the connections with external parties including Bloomberg, brokers, and market makers.

 I also used to work for Citadel on the Alpha Research and Development team.
 Some of my projects include X-Alpha (a graph based resource manager for creating terms), and Leonov (a neural architecture that performed better than human modelers on near term alpha).

+# Miscellaneous

+Here are the slides I used for my [candidacy exam](/pdfs/candidacy/Candidacy_Presentation.pdf) at Columbia.